 TIP 6: LISTEN TO YOUR BODY.
 IF YOU BREAK IT, WE CAN HELP FIX IT.

 If something is wrong with your bike, it will let you know.
 Your body is no different.
 If you begin to experience pain during your ride, or in the hour(s) following your ride, it is usually indicative of possible injury.
-In this case don’t hesitate to come in and see the physiotherapists at Propel Sports Physio to assess your injury.
+In this case don’t hesitate to see a physiotherapist to assess your injury.

 By Miles Morgan – Physiotherapist at Propel Sports Physical Therapy